 07:15 - SVP of Capital One, on how Salesforce has enabled business transformation at Capital One.

-13:20 - How to use Salesforce to sell close deals faster.
+13:20 - How to use Salesforce to sell and close deals faster.

 16:50 - Demo of how a sales rep would use Sales Cloud on a daily basis.

 Salesforce Marketing Cloud helps businesses manage all parts of their digital marketing strategy.
 Because Salesforce is focused on customer-centric sales and retention, bringing the marketing elements into the Salesforce product set makes complete sense.